NeuroenergeticsLab/neuroenergeticslab.github.io/docs/xnat/index.md

 ---
 layout: default
-title: XNAT
+title: XNAT / Jupyter
 has_children: true
 nav_order: 1
 ---

-# Welcome to XNAT
+# Welcome to XNAT and Jupyter

-The following manual will guide you through [XNAT](../Glossary/glossary.md/#XNAT "Extensible Neuroimaging Archive Toolkit"), its [setup](Setup/index.md), its [use](Manual/index.md), and many other handy features.
+The following manual will guide you through [XNAT](../Glossary/glossary.md/#XNAT "Extensible Neuroimaging Archive Toolkit") & [Jupyter](../Glossary/glossary.md/#Jupyter), their [setup](Setup/index.md), [use](Manual/index.md), and many other handy features.
 If you are more of a visual learner check out the [video guide](../Video_Guide/index.md)!
 If you encounter unfamiliar words - like [DICOM](../Glossary/glossary.md/#DICOM "Digital imaging and communications in medicine") - just click & you can find them in the [glossary](../Glossary/glossary.md).
 Alternatively, for selected words you can hover with your cursor over the word for a short definition.
 For further help visit the [FAQ.](../FAQ/index.md)

 ## Introduction